Sanchitp990/Programming_Languages/Web Development/Web Developement/Web-Developement.md

 # Web Development

-Web Development is a field
+Web Development is divided into two parts such as :

+1. Frontend Development
+2. Backend Development